 ENDING TIME AND PLACE

 After meeting in Rapid City, we will begin our trip with a shuttle to Rochford, South Dakota in the heart of the Black Hills.
 The Black Hills has a rich mining history and our first evidence of that is the name of the drainage near the start of our ride: Poverty Gulch!
 But wealth was to be found, and removed via railroad.
 Many sections of the original rail system have been converted to trail.
-We'll start our ride today on the George Mickelson Rail Trail near the Rochford fire station.
+We’ll start our ride today on the George Mickelson Rail Trail near the Rochford fire station.
 The pedaling is easy and allows us to take in the magnitude of the sheer granite valley walls.
-We'll have lunch in the town of Mystic where we can tour the abandoned buildings of the gold mining era.
-We'll pick up the Deerfield Trail for a little more technical riding in the afternoon.
+We’ll have lunch in the town of Mystic where we can tour the abandoned buildings of the gold mining era.
+We’ll pick up the Deerfield Trail for a little more technical riding in the afternoon.
 The doubletrack starts with a good climb winding up the Crooked Creek drainage.
-Short sections of singletrack along the way deliver us to Slate Prairie, a beautiful meadow where Mt.
-Harney looms as a backdrop.
-We will ride more singletrack rolling along the knolls of the meadow before descending into Kinney Canyon.
-We will camp tonight on a private bay inlet of Deerfield Lake.
-TOTAL MILEAGE - 24 miles, shorter mileage options are available
+Short sections of singletrack along the way deliver us to Deerfield Lake where there will be options to dip in the lake or hike along the shore after setting up camp.
+TOTAL MILEAGE: 20 miles, shorter options available

 Today we head back east through the Deerfield drainage.
-The trail will seem familiar, since we climbed it yesterday, but the fun of descending makes it feel like a whole new ride.
-In the afternoon our ride takes us through a dense Ponderosa forest on a combination of old doubletrack and technical singletrack.
+The trail will seem familiar, and you will be able to take in the views that you missed on the way out.
+In the afternoon our ride takes us through a dense ponderosa forest on a combination of old doubletrack and technical singletrack.
 Much of the trail is swooping and smooth, with intermittent pitches of steep rocky sections.
 The Black Hills were created by an uplift of metamorphic and igneous rock.
 Initially, these underlying rocks were covered by marine sediments, primarily limestone, some 65 million years ago.
 Since then, erosion has taken away the central part of the limestone forming an elliptical donut.
 This donut has granite, slate and schist of igneous origin in the center and marine limestone all around it.
-Evidence of this history is exposed in the sheer schist walls surrounding Slate Creek, where we'll camp for the night.
-Before dinner, you may opt for a quick splash in Slate Creek or a hike up through the metamorphic rock formation.
-TOTAL MILEAGE - 27 miles, shorter mileage options are available
+Evidence of this history is exposed in the sheer schist walls surrounding Slate Creek, where we’ll camp for the night.
+Before dinner, you may opt for a quick splash in Slate Creek or a hike up through the metamorphic rock formation to visit the old mines.
+TOTAL MILEAGE: 14 miles, shorter options available

-From camp this morning, we'll ride up to the dam and pick up a sweet singletrack along the south shore of Sheridan Lake.
-The Flume Trail is fun and rolling and reminiscent of the trailbed created in the 1930's by the Civilian Conservation Corps.
-We'll meet the van at the far side of the lake and load up for a quick shuttle to Crazy Horse Monument.
+From camp this morning, we’ll ride up to the dam and pick up a sweet singletrack along the south shore of Sheridan Lake.
+The Flume Trail is fun and rolling and reminiscent of the trailbed created in the 1930s by the Civilian Conservation Corps.
+We’ll meet the van at the far side of the lake and load up for a quick shuttle to Crazy Horse Monument.
 Boston-born sculptor Korczak Ziolkowski was invited by the Lakota Indians to carve Crazy Horse into the Black Hills in 1939.
-After voluntary service in WWII, the sculptor decided to accept the Indians' invitation and turn down a government commission to create war memorials in Europe.
+After voluntary service in World War II, the sculptor decided to accept the Indians’ invitation and turned down a government commission to create war memorials in Europe.
 The dedication of the memorial was in 1998 and the work is still ongoing.
-We'll spend some time here, have lunch and shuttle up the road to Mt.
+We’ll spend some time here, have lunch and shuttle up the road where we will view Mt.
 Rushmore National Memorial.
-After a short visit, we will continue on to Rapid City.
-TOTAL MILEAGE - 5 miles
+After photos we will continue on to Rapid City.
+TOTAL MILEAGE: 5 miles

 Riding Surface: Singletrack, doubletrack and some pavement.
 Packed dirt and loose gravel.